Watch past educational presentations and see live events in real time

 The best care starts with the best information

-The disease generally affects people of Mediterranean and Middle Eastern descent, typically Sephardic Jews, Turks, Arabs and Armenians.
-Since the discovery of the gene defect, it is being diagnosed more frequently, even among populations where it was thought to be very rare, such as Italians, Greeks Ashkenazi Jews and even among Asian populations.
-FMF episodes start before the age of 20 years in approximately 90 percent of the patients.
-In about 75 percent of patients, fever appears before the age of 10 years.
-FMF can appear or be active in adults, but often the disease is milder and less obvious (and harder to diagnose) than in children.
+The disease generally affects people of Mediterranean and Middle Eastern descent, typically Sephardic Jews, Turks, Arabs, and Armenians.
+Since the discovery of the gene defect, it is being diagnosed more frequently, even among populations where it was thought to be very rare, such as Italians, Greeks, Ashkenazi Jews, and even Asian populations.
+FMF episodes start before the age of 20 years in approximately 90% of the patients.
+In about 75% of patients, fever appears before the age of 10 years.

-The main symptoms of Familial Mediterranean Fever are recurrent episodes of fever, accompanied by abdominal, chest or joint pain.
+The main symptoms of Familial Mediterranean Fever are recurrent episodes of fever, accompanied by abdominal, chest, or joint pain.
 Not all children will have all the symptoms, and symptoms may change over time.
-Episodes usually last 1 – 3 days and go away without treatment.
+Episodes usually last one to three days and go away without treatment.
 Most children look and feel healthy between episodes, but some children have such frequent episodes they do not fully recover or do not grow properly.
 Some of the episodes may be so painful that the patient or family seeks medical help in the emergency department.
 Severe abdominal pain may look like appendicitis, and some patients may undergo surgery to remove the appendix.
 The chest pain may be so severe that it is difficult to breathe deeply.

-The MEFV gene affects a protein called pyrin.
+The MEFV gene makes a protein called pyrin.
 Pyrin plays a role in the natural control of inflammation.
-When the MEFV gene does not work correctly, inflammation gets out of control, and patients experience episodes of fever and pain.
-Infection, trauma, strenuous exercise, menstrual periods or psychological stress may trigger episodes of fever in FMF.
+When the MEFV gene does not work correctly, inflammation gets out of control, and patients experience episodes of fever and pain in the absence of an infection.
+Triggers for FMF flares include infection, trauma, strenuous exercise, menstrual periods, or psychological stress.

-A test to look for gene mutations will be done in cases where FMF is suspected.
-If these tests are positive, the diagnosis of FMF is definite.
+A test to look for gene mutations may be done in cases where FMF is suspected.
 It is possible to have FMF and have a defect in just one gene or none at all.
-In the United States, more than 30 percent of the patients with FMF do not have mutations in both genes.
-Therefore, the diagnosis of FMF is still based on symptoms and physical examination by the physician and can be difficult.
+In the United States, more than 30% of the patients with FMF do not have mutations in both genes.
+Therefore, the diagnosis of FMF is still based on symptoms and physical examination by the physician, and can be difficult to make.

-FMF is suspected in children with periodic (episodic) fever and an ethnic background common for FMF.
+FMF is suspected in children with episodic fever and an ethnic background common for FMF.
 A family member may also have FMF or unexplained kidney failure.
-Often children, especially those younger than 5 years of age, initially have periodic fevers without the other symptoms, so it takes careful observation to make a diagnosis.
+Children, especially those younger than five years of age, may have periodic fevers without the other symptoms, so it takes careful observation to make a diagnosis.
 Families can help by keeping a diary documenting when the fevers happen.
 Examining the child during a fever and obtaining laboratory tests that show signs of inflammation can be helpful.

-In some cases a medication called colchicine, will be given for 3 – 6 months as a test.
-If episodes of pain and fever are less frequent on colchicine treatment, this may make the diagnosis of FMF.
+In some cases a medication called colchicine, will be given for three to six months as a test to see if episodes of pain and fever become less frequent or severe, which may support diagnosis of FMF.

-FMF cannot be cured, but it can be controlled with life-long use of colchicine, a medication that is taken by mouth 1 – 2 times a day.
+FMF cannot be cured, but it can be controlled with life-long use of colchicine, a medication that is taken by mouth one to two times a day.
 Colchicine prevents episodes from starting, but does not treat an episode that has already started.
-Therefore, the dose of colchicine should not be increased during an active episode.
 If the patient stops taking the medicine, episodes may return even after missing only one dose.
 If colchicine is taken regularly, the vast majority of children with FMF can live a normal life with a normal life expectancy.
 Do not change the medication dose without first discussing it with your doctor.

-Female patients do not have to stop taking colchicine during pregnancy or breast-feeding, but amniocentesis (obtaining fluid from the fluid surrounding the fetus) is recommended by most authorities.
+Female patients do not have to stop taking colchicine during pregnancy or breast-feeding.
 Children treated with colchicine should have blood and urine tests at least twice yearly.

 The most severe complication of untreated FMF is the development of amyloidosis.
-Amyloid is a protein that deposits in the organs of children who have chronic inflammatory diseases that are not well controlled.
-The most common organ involved is the kidney, but amyloid can deposit in the intestines, skin and heart.
+Amyloid is a protein that deposits in the organs of patients who have chronic inflammatory diseases that are not well-controlled.
+The most common organ involved is the kidney, but amyloid can deposit in the intestines, skin, and heart.
 Eventually, amyloid causes a loss of function, especially in the kidneys.
 If this occurs, dialysis or a kidney transplant might be necessary.
-Children who are properly treated with colchicine are safe from the risk of developing this life-threatening complication, but stopping treatment even for a short while can allow amyloidosis to occur.
+Life-long treatment with colchicine has been shown to prevent development of amyloid; this complication is exceedingly rare in the United States.
 Patients with amyloidosis in the kidney will have high levels of protein in urine tests.
 Patients with FMF should have urine tests at least twice a year.

-Updated September 2013.
-Written by H. Ralph Schumacher, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated May 2019 by Jonathoan Hausmann, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.